-Penalty kick shootouts in soccer are perhaps the most exciting tiebreakers in sports pitting a series of field players against the opposing goalkeeper in a competition involving skill, mental prowess, and nerves.
-If two teams are tied following 90 minutes of regulation play and after the two 15-minute periods of extra time, each team selects five players to shoot against the goalkeeper from 12 yards away with the team scoring more goals of this sort being declared the victor.1 This tiebreaker is used for any "knockout" games in international competitions-the FIFA World Cup, the UEFA European Championships, as well as other continental and domestic tournaments-so it is also a tiebreaker at the highest stakes.
-In the 2010 World Cup, the winning team received \$7m more than the runner-up, and a team that advanced to the quarterfinals received \$9m more than a team knocked out in the previous round.2 Additionally, the World Cup winners in 2002, 1998, 1994, and 1990 all had to win penalty shootouts en route to the championship: the recent "dynasty" from Spain's national team, in which it took three consecutive major international competitions from 2008 to 2012, was dependent upon shootout victories at two separate European Championships.3 Thus, any analysis and strategy that can provide teams with any advantage, however slight, could be very valuable in contributing to that team's international success, development, and reputation.
+Penalty kick shootouts in soccer are perhaps the most exciting tiebreakers in sports, pitting a series of field players against the opposing goalkeeper in a competition involving skill, mental prowess, and nerves.
+If two teams are tied following 90 minutes of regulation play and after the two 15-minute periods of extra time, each team selects five players to shoot against the goalkeeper from 12 yards away with the team scoring more goals of this sort being declared the victor.2 This tiebreaker is used for any "knockout" games in international competitions-the FIFA World Cup, the UEFA European Championships, as well as other continental and domestic tournaments- so it is also a high-stakes tiebreaker with financial and professional implications for the winners.
+In the 2010 World Cup, the winning team received \$7m more than the runnerup, and a team that advanced to the quarterfinals received \$9m more than a team knocked out in the previous round.
+Additionally, the World Cup winners in 2002, 1998, 1994, and 1990 all had to win penalty shootouts en route to the championship: during the recent "dynasty" period of the Spanish national team, in which it claimed three consecutive major international competitions from 2008 to 2012, Spain won shootout victories at two separate European Championships.
+Thus, any advantage in a penalty shootout, however slight, could be very valuable in contributing to that team's international success, development, and reputation.

 As the shootout has very quantifiable results-each shot is either a goal or a miss; each shootout has a winning team and a losing team-it is ripe for analysis.
-While the game theory of penalty kick shot placement-in terms of mixed strategies for both the shooter and the
+While the game theory of penalty kick shot placement-in terms of mixed strategies for both the shooter and the goalkeeper-has been examined and modeled, one area where the current literature is less than satisfactory is in determining the optimal five-player lineups for penalty kick shootouts.
+Some teams prefer to put their best players first, in an attempt to ensure that they get off to a good start, while some teams put their best players last, for when the stakes are arguably highest.